jristic/dep/README.md

 Dep works by having you pass the command you want executed through it, which it creates for you while injecting a DLL into the created process that tracks all files used as input to and output from the process.
 If the outputs are already up-to-date given the current state of the inputs, Dep skips invoking the command.

+## Recommended Usage
+Dep is intended for use in situations where execution time for a process is high relative to the size of the inputs and outputs (eg shader compilation).
+If your process uses inputs that are many megabytes or even gigabytes in size, then the time spent having to compute a hash for those inputs will likely eat up any time saved not executing the process.

 ## What dep DOES work with
 * Programs that take input from files and the command line and write output to other files.
+* Programs that create sub-processes, so long as they also meet all these criteria.

 ## What dep DOESN'T work with
 * Programs that use a single file as both input and output.